-The lowest cost option is a 2-line character display.
+The lowest cost option is a 2-line character display also known as a VFD display.
 Depending on your software app, this will typically show a 'Welcome' message at the start of the transaction, and then show the item name and price as sales are registered, followed by the Total Due and the Change Due.

 A popular option is a graphical customer display.
 They are usually available in 10" (ranging from 9.7" to 10.1") and 15" sizes, but some terminals offer alternative size options.
 This larger size customer display allows multiple lines of a transaction to be displayed while a sale is in progress.
 In the surrounds or outside of a transaction, it can display advertising graphics.
 Depending on your software app, this can range from large text messages, jpeg files, mp4 videos and html/css content with video and audio.